 Synchronous Fireflies 2020 Event at Elkmont

 If you want to witness one of the most amazing sights that the Great Smoky Mountains have to offer, then be sure to check out the incredible synchronous fireflies in Elkmont this summer.
 Many people refer to them as “lightning bugs” or “lighting bugs”, but the Photinus carolinus is an amazing synchronous firefly that finds its way to a special spot in the Great Smoky Mountains each year near Gatlinburg in the first part of June.
 Elkmont is one of the only places in the United States to see the synchronous fireflies making it an incredibly special event that very few people get to witness!
 Below, we provide information on how to get to Elkmont during the event along with photos and synchronous fireflies videos!

 Synchronous Fireflies Event at Elkmont Dates 2020

 IMPORTANT UPDATE ABOUT TICKETS:

-In order to try and give as many people a fair chance as possible to purchase tickets, the park will be having a “lottery” to distribute about 1,800 parking passes this year.
+In order to try and give as many people a fair chance as possible to purchase tickets, the park will be having a “lottery” to distribute a limited number of parking passes this year.
 The lottery will be open from 8 a.m.
 ET on Friday, April 26 until 8 p.m.
 ET on Monday, April 29.
 Here is how they describe the lottery working:

 - Lottery winners will be charged $24 and awarded a parking pass